rdela/voidcluster/readme.md

 ## Getting Started (Recommended)

 Netlify CMS can run in any frontend web environment, but the quickest way to try it out is by running it on a pre-configured starter site with Netlify.
-The example here a stripped down version of the [Gatsby + Netlify CMS Starter](https://github.com/AustinGreen/gatsby-starter-netlify-cms) Kaldi coffee company template (itself adapted from [One Click Hugo CMS](https://github.com/netlify-templates/one-click-hugo-cms)).
+This example (voidcluster) strips the [Gatsby + Netlify CMS Starter](https://github.com/AustinGreen/gatsby-starter-netlify-cms) Kaldi coffee company template (itself adapted from [One Click Hugo CMS](https://github.com/netlify-templates/one-click-hugo-cms), thanks [Austin Green](https://github.com/AustinGreen)) down to a simple blog.
 Use the button below to build and deploy your own copy of the repository:

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/rdela/voidcluster&amp;stack=cms"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>